RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 Rename the generated file from `tipColInfoLayer.png` to `seasons_mask.png`.

 Open your map in the Giants Editor and save it.
 Make sure there are no errors in the console.
 If there are any, you made a mistake.

+Make sure the map01 folder only contains seasons_mask.gdm now, and not the png version.
+If it does, remove that png file.

 ### Testing the density layer